 - 12 cups chicken stock

-- 28 ounces canned tomatoes diced (fire roasted Muir Glen)
+- 4 cans canned tomatoes diced (fire roasted Muir Glen), 14 ounce cans

 - 6 leaves basil julienned